 Much like the gear above, shirts are very much a personal preference as some go no sleeves, tee-shirt, long sleeves, button-ups, or any other shirt type.

 Where you can get the most bang for your buck here is to get the right materials for the shirt as these will absorb loads of dirt, grime, sweat, and other outside things like rain.

 With all this being absorbed to cut down on stench, you would be best served to purchase merino wool gear like the Solstice Hoodie from Ridge Merino or an Alpaca shirt or hoodie from somewhere like the Appalachian Gear Company.

 These also can be washed clean with ease whereas other synthetics in gear like UA shirts will absorb this smell making it hard to get rid of even after multiple washes.

-Your main source of warmth on the trail at the coldest points is your puffer or puffy jacket, these come in many shapes and sizes along with using down or synthetic insulation.
+Your main source of warmth on the trail at the coldest points is your puffer or puffy jacket.
+These come in many shapes and sizes, along with using down or synthetic insulation.

-When you are contemplating what puffy jacket to get the most important thing you can look at is what temps will I be needing this around and what other layers do I have to go with it?
+When you are contemplating what puffy jacket to get the most important thing you can look at is what temps will I need this around and what other layers do I have to go with it?
 Most thru-hikers tend to prefer down fill as it is able to be squished to an amazingly small space in your backpack.